 Our result is the following.

-Without loss of generality, we shall for notational ease assume and take in the statement of Theorem 3.2.
+Without loss of generality, we shall for notational ease assume and

 Define a lower semicontinuous extended real valued function